 - Traditional imagery

-Sometimes the right way is usually the least complicated one.
-Since most cannabis-oriented brands in their pursuit of original design shun the classic aesthetics, it leaves space for those that don’t aim to think “outside the box”, but rather find new ways to reinvigorate the “old ways”.
+In their pursuit of original design, most cannabis brands shun the classic aesthetics, leaving space for those who don’t aim to think “outside the box” but rather to reinvigorate the “old ways.”
+Such is the case with Wonderhemp’s branding, courtesy of Redsky Studios.

-In fact, each design element, from minimal typography to the prominent logo, relies on a meticulous sense of symmetry that is impossible to ignore, on a shelf or otherwise.
+The usage of traditional imagery and nature-inspired color schemes doesn’t mean a lack of creativity.
+Quite the opposite as each design element, from minimal typography to the prominent logo, relies on a meticulous sense of symmetry that is impossible to ignore.

 Standout features: